Frequently Asked Questions

 We will begin accepting applications beginning October 1st.

 - Priority Application Deadline: Friday, January 5, 2018

 - Regular Application Deadline: Wednesday, February 28, 2018

 Yes, all prospective students applying for Grades 6-12 are required to take the Secondary School Admission Test.
 Learn more about the SSAT here.

 Students scoring well on this exam will be granted an interview with a member of the Admissions Committee.
-Testing for 2018-2019 applicants will take place on Saturdays: January 13 and February 10, 2018.
+Testing for 2018-2019 applicants will take place on Saturdays: January 13, February 10, and March 17, 2018.
 Testing is from 8:45 a.m. until approximately 1:00 p.m.

 Please bring, email, fax or send the immunization record to the school office, attention Chrishma Karkada, so school records can be updated.

 Under a law known as Senate Bill 277, as of January 1, 2016, exemptions based on personal beliefs are no longer an option for the vaccines required by public and private schools, including TKA.
 For more information, go to:

 Yes, Financial Assistance is available to families who have been accepted at The King’s Academy.
 Once your student has been accepted, you are invited to submit an application for Financial Assistance.
 Aid is distributed based upon need.
 In 2017-2018, 167 students received financial aid, totaling over $873,000.

 Read about the financial aid process here.